Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/README.md

 ***Version: Vitis 2023.1 and Vivado 2023.1***

->**Note**: AMD Vitis™ AI for Vitis 2023.1 is not available for the moment.
-Vitis AI applications will be updated soon after Vitis AI for Vitis 2023.1 is released.

-In this module, you will create a custom Vitis embedded platform for ZCU104 capable of running ***Vitis acceleration applications***, including ***Vitis AI applications***.
+In this module, you will create a custom Vitis embedded platform for ZCU104 capable of running ***Vitis acceleration applications***.
 Of course, general ***embedded software application*** can also run on this platform.
 The structure of this example system is shown in the following figure.

 ![missing image](./images/structure.svg)